Did you know your average promoter can be worth 700% of what a normal insurance client is worth in terms of referrals and retention?!

-When our developers aren’t coding, fixing bugs, or growing out their neck-beards (just kidding), they’re often digging into user-data; looking at things like which email templates are performing the best or how users are interacting with new features.
+When our developers aren’t coding, fixing bugs, or growing out their beards, they’re often digging into user-data; looking at things like which email subjects are performing the best or how users are interacting with new features.
 And, on occasion, I’ll ask them to run some numbers for me, as well.
 As it so happens, earlier this month was one of these occasions.

 So I wanted to see if there was a correlation between how a client responded to the NPS, and the lifetime value they bring an insurance agency.
 For those of you new to the NPS, it’s a single-question inquiry using a 0-10 scale to gauge the amount of loyalty a client has towards a company.
-Respondents are grouped into three categories: Promoters (9-10), Passives (7-8) and Detractors (0-6).
-Of these three, it’s widely thought that promoters are particularly valuable for a business, because they’re willing to refer or recommend them to friends and family.
+Respondents are grouped into three categories: Promoters (9-10), Passives (7-8), and Detractors (0-6).
+Of these three, it’s widely thought that promoters are particularly valuable for a business because they’re willing to refer or recommend them to friends and family.

 This is because NPS scores and referral data are seldom collected, much less compared.
-I can say for certain that until we collected this data at Rocket Referrals, it never existed across insurance agencies.
+I can say for sure that until we collected this data at Rocket Referrals, it never available for insurance agencies.